Associate of Dental Hygiene: Degree Overview

 Students should have a high school education or equivalent, in addition to meeting minimum age and GPA requirements, before entering a program.
 Some programs request specific courses to be completed in high school with passing grades, such as English, mathematics, science or social studies.
 Additionally, some degree programs require students to complete general education courses in college, such as anatomy, physiology, psychology and sociology, prior to partaking in core courses.

 In addition to learning about dental materials and obtaining required skills for the profession, an associate of dental hygiene degree program features classroom education.
+Students are also trained to educate patients regarding the care of their own teeth and gums.
 Common courses include these:

 - Dental and oral anatomy